‘It’s beautiful, bial, and so warm!’

 The large dark male ducked his head, gave a low growl, then began to back away.
 The grey followed.
 The female lingered.
 She stared at them with her silvery eyes, then sat, panting.
-She licked her chops, whined.
+She licked her chops and whined.

 ‘Go,’ Grinda said, her voice cutting through the darkness.
 ‘Leave us.’

 The she-wolf whined again, stood, then turned and hurried away.
 Mock didn’t move, still gripping his sword.

 ‘I’m cold, Mock.’

 He scoured the surrounding trees.
 ‘Just wait.
 They could come back.’

-Gripping her arms, Grinda looked up at him.
+Grinda gripped her arms.
 ‘They won’t come back.’

 ‘How can you be sure?’
-She gave him a look.
+She frowned at him.
 He lowered his sword.
 ‘All right, biala.
 Go back in but I’m going to stay out here a little while longer.’

 ‘As you wish.’
 Standing on her tiptoes, she kissed him on the lips.